rocpengliu/Seq2Sat/README.md

   -o, --out1                          file name to store read1 with on-target sequences (string [=]) -O, --out2                          file name to store read2 with on-target sequences (string [=])
       --loc                           loci file containing loci names, 5'primer sequence, reverse complement of 3'primer sequence, 5'flank region, 3'flank region, repeat unit and reference microsatellite repeat array, separated by '	 (string [=])
+      --revCom                        if your reverse primer sequence in the loc file is not reverse complementary, please specify it
       --maxMismatchesPSeq             maximum mismatches for primer sequences 2 (int [=2]) --maxMismatchesPer4FR           maximum percentage mismatches for the forward and reverse flanking regions, default 0.3 (30%)  (double [=0.1])
       --minSeqs                       minimum number of reads for a genotype, default: 5 (int [=5])